Part 1 Preliminary

 (c) all proceedings at committee meetings and general meetings.

 (3) Minutes of proceedings at a meeting must be signed by the chairperson of the

-(a) that all money due to the Club is collected and received and that all
+(a) that all money due to the association is collected and received and that all

 association, including full details of all receipts and expenditure connected with the

 (a) dies, or